bean3/opensource-project2/README.md

 # opensource-project2

 #License
-The project is licensed under the GPLv2.
+The project is licensed under the MIT & BSD-3